wesleycamargo/azure-docs.pt-br/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-create-failover-cluster.md

 1. Salve as chaves de acesso e a URL do contêiner.

 1. Configure a testemunha de quorum do cluster de failover.
-Confira [Configurar a testemunha de quorum na interface do usuário].(http://technet.microsoft.com/windows-server-docs/failover-clustering/deploy-cloud-witness#to-configure-cloud-witness-as-a-quorum-witness) na interface do usuário.
+Consulte, [Configurar a testemunha de quorum na interface do usuário]. (http://technet.microsoft.com/windows-server-docs/failover-clustering/deploy-cloud-witness#to-configure-cloud-witness-as-a-quorum-witness) na interface do usuário.

 ### <a name="add-storage"></a>Adicionar armazenamento